gpregger/scuffed-kwin-auto-mouse-remapper/Readme.md

 ### 17.05.2025
 Added an additional DBus listener so the script can wait until any global hotkeys are released before loading a new mapping.
 Previously there was an issue that when for example switching to a matching window on a different virtual desktop using Ctrl+Meta+ArrowKey the Ctrl+Meta keys would get stuck.

+### 19.05.2025
+Added more advanced matching features

 ## To Do
-- Offer more options for matching, maybe via regex pattern or process name
+- ~~Offer more options for matching, maybe via regex pattern or process name~~